 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Crime Lab Services Measure: Average number of days to complete Latent Prints lab service requests Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
-Data Sources and Mathodology: Laboratory Evidence Management System (LIMS) report.
-Authorized
+Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Crime Lab Services Measure: Average number of days to complete Friction Ridge lab service requests

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.